 This may seem like a no-brainer, but it’s worth mentioning: Avoid airplane disaster movies, news coverage of plane crashes, or other scary media images.
 Remember that the vast majority of flights arrive safely, but only the problem flights make the news.
 Don’t let that skew your impressions of flying.

 In the days leading up to your trip, it’s easy to let the flight anxiety build.
-Instead, try to focus on more positive things—like all the fun things you’ll do once you reach your destination.
+When this happens, counter your fear of flying with the exciting prospect of getting to be on a plane, hopefully going somewhere fun.
+Try to focus on the positive—like all the things you’ll do once you reach your destination.

 At the Airport

 Allow yourself plenty of time to get to the airport before your flight is scheduled to depart.
 Racing to the gate and worrying about missing your plane will only add to your anxiety.
 For more advice, see How Early Should I Get to the Airport?

 Wait for Your Flight in an Airport Lounge

 Most airlines have private airport lounges that are quiet, luxurious oases away from the hustle and bustle of the rest of the airport.
 While they’re usually reserved for club members or elite flyers, you can often purchase a day pass for about $50—which may be a small price to pay for a soothing place to relax and prepare for your flight.